 There are no restrictions on taking plants on domestic flights between different states in mainland US.

-There are various Customs and agricultural policy restrictions relating to plants being carried into mainland US and also internationally.
+There are various Customs and agricultural policy restrictions relating to plants being carried into mainland US and also flying internationally.

 Bringing plants into mainland US

 There are various restrictions imposed by the US Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) on what plants, or types of plant material, you can bring into the mainland US.

 These rules are predominately to ensure that foreign pests and diseases are not brought in that may harm US agriculture or the environment.